ivan-hc/32-bit-AppImage-packages-database/README.md

 ---------------------------------

-## Install and update it with ease
+## Install and update them with ease

 I wrote two bash scripts to install and manage the applications: [AM](https://github.com/ivan-hc/AM-Application-Manager) and [AppMan](https://github.com/ivan-hc/AppMan).
 Their dual existence is based on the needs of the end user.